SHOW SIDEBAR

 Hannah prayed and patiently waited for God to bless her and her husband with a child.
 In Psalm 40:1, David testifies that, "I waited patiently for the LORD; and he inclined unto me, and heard my cry".

-Here are some Bible verses that look at patience as: the fruit of the Spirit, a sign of mercy, a Christian trait needed for hope, faith, and endurance, and the final reward for all those who are patient.
+Here are some Bible verses that look at patience as: the fruit of the Spirit, a sign of mercy, a Christian trait needed for hope, faith, and great endurance, and the final reward for all those who have complete patience.

 1. "But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith," Galatians 5:22 KJV

-In this text Paul is admonishing us to walk after the Spirit and not after the flesh.
-He listed the works of the flesh and their punishment. "...they which do such things shall not inherit the kingdom of God" (Galations 5:21).
+Paul is admonishing us to walk after the Spirit and not after the flesh.
+He listed the works of the flesh and their punishment. "...they which do such things shall not inherit the kingdom of God" (Galatians 5:21).

 He then moved on to listing the fruit of the Spirit.
 Patience, which is referred to as longsuffering in this text, is among nine traits that make up the fruit of the Spirit.